Is my teen struggling with depression? 🌟 TCCFT

 If you’re interested in learning more, speaking to one of our Client Care Coordinators should help clear up questions you may have about finding a therapist that fits your teen’s needs and personality, how counselling generally works, or any other topic.
 All calls are commitment-free.
 We can address any further questions or concerns and/or connect you to a therapist that can meet your needs.

 Or, if you’re ready you can also book a time yourself!
-Meet the team or book now.
+Meet the team or Book at Bloor West or Danforth Location.

 exploring teen therapy at Toronto Counselling centre for teens